verdaccio/verdaccio/website/translated_docs/gl-ES/best-practices.md

 ### Usando paquetes públicos de npmjs.org

 Se non existe un paquete no almacenamento, o servidor tentará buscalo en npmjs.org.
-Se npmjs.org está desactivado, serve paquetes da caché simulando que non existen outros paquetes. **Verdaccio descargará só o necesario (solicitado polos clientes)** e esta información gardarase na memoria caché, polo que se o cliente solicita o mesmo por segunda vez pódese servir sen pedilo a npmjs.org.
+Se npmjs.org está desactivado, serve paquetes da caché simulando que non existen outros paquetes. **Verdaccio will download only what's needed (requested by clients)**, and this information will be cached, so if the client requests the same thing a second time it can be served without asking npmjs.org for it.

 **Exemplo:**